Kodiyathur

 Kodiyathur is surrounded by two rivers, Chaliyar and Iruvazhinji.
-It is under Thiruvambady legislative constituency.
+It is under Thiruvambady legislative constituency and Wayanad Lok Sabha constituency.
 The name Kodiyathur comes from "Kodi" Kuthiya "Uru".
 The Freedom fighter Muhammed Abdur Rahiman died near Kodiyathur.
-And social worker Bp.
-Moideen is also from here.
-The west of Kodiyathur panchayath is Chathamangalam panchayath, east is Karssery panchayath, and north is Mukkam municipality.
+Social worker B. P. Moideen is also from here.
+Kodiyathur Panchayath is bordered with Mukkam Municipality and Chathamangalam and Karassery Grama Panchayaths of Kozhikode district and Urangattiri, Kizhuparamba and Vazhakkad Grama Panchayaths of Malappuram district.

-Kodiyathur panchayath has higher literacy rate compared to Kerala.
-In 2011, literacy rate of Kodiyathur village was 94.82% compared to 94.00% of Kerala.
+Kodiyathur Panchayath has higher literacy rate compared to Kerala.
+In 2011, literacy rate of Kodiyathur Village was 94.82% compared to 94.00% of Kerala.
 In Kodiyathur Male literacy stands at 96.28% while female literacy rate was 93.43%.